 Love the idea of Rave but tired of "download the app first"?
-WatchTogether does watch parties entirely in the browser: create a room, send one link, and watch any streaming service together with video chat — on desktop or mobile, with nothing to install for anyone.
+WatchTogether does watch parties entirely in the browser: create a room, send one link, and watch any streaming service together with video chat.
+On desktop or mobile, with nothing to install for anyone.

 Rave is a popular watch party app, but it comes with real friction: it's built mobile-first, so everyone has to download the app before the movie night can start.
 Desktop users are second-class citizens.
-For paid platforms like Netflix, every participant typically needs their own subscription — and needs the content available in their region.
+For paid platforms like Netflix, every participant typically needs their own subscription: and needs the content available in their region.
 And convincing a less techy friend or parent to install and set up a new app is often where the plan dies.

 A browser-based watch party removes all of that: nothing to install, nothing to configure, and the invite is just a link.